sourabhGavade/nagpur-marina/socket-server/README.md

 Hardware and display clients must acknowledge their readiness check before the server reports them online.
 Exactly two hardware clients with distinct `client_id` values are required; hardware status is online only when both are ready.

+Routing rules:

+- **Area / Zone / Sub-zone / Stop / Emergency** — `hardware-apply-state` (and
-Lighting commands are broadcast to both Pis.
+  emergency shutdown) are broadcast to both Pis.
+Both must ACK apply-state.
+- **Lighting control** — routed to one Pi by lighting `model`:
+  - `main-model` → `raspberry-pi-1`
+  - `clubhouse` → `raspberry-pi-2`

 The server sends `server-heartbeat` every five seconds and marks a client offline after 30 seconds without its corresponding heartbeat.
 A failed readiness check, heartbeat timeout, or disconnect invalidates active runtime work and triggers the available safe-off and display-stop commands.

 Implemented Tablet controls:

 - `area-activation`
 - `zone-activation`
 - `subzone-control`
+- `lighting-control`
+- `sequence-pause`
+- `sequence-resume`
 - `sequence-stop`
 - `global-emergency-stop`

 Area activation starts from the selected Area, follows ordered Zones through subsequent Areas, wraps to the first Area, and continues until another control, Stop, fail-safe, or emergency invalidates its runtime generation.

+Lighting groups are configured in `data/lighting.ts` and included in the `system-layout` payload sent to tablets.